 By the assumption $\tau_{\ge0}(C[-1])[1]$ belongs to $\CCC$.
 As observed above $H_0(C)$ belongs to $\CCC$.
 Thus $C$ lies in $\CCC$.
 It follows that arbitrary shifts of $C$ lie in $\CCC$, as desired. \QED

-Next we let $P$ the set of simple objects that belongs to the part of degree zero in $\Coh(S)$ (cf. the proof of Proposition~\ref{RRHT1}).
+Next applying Theorem~\ref{main1} to $\ICoh^\otimes(S)$, we will define a derived stack.
+Let $P$ be the set of simple objects that belongs to the heart in $\Coh(S)$ (cf. the proof of Proposition~\ref{RRHT1}).
 An object in $P$ can be thought of as a simple local system on $S$.
-We fix an order on the set of wedge-finite generator $P$.
-Using Proposition~\ref{RRHT1} and Theorem~\ref{main1}, we associate a derived quotient stack $\XX:=[\Spec A/H]$ to $\ICoh^\otimes(S)$ and the ordered set $P$ where $A$ is a commutative differential graded algebra that acts on $H$ is a pro-reductive group and obtain an equivalence $\QC^\otimes(\XX)\simeq \ICoh^\otimes(S)$ as objects in $\CAlg(\Pr^{\textup{L}}_k)$.
-We describe how the associated stack $\XX$ encodes the data of the rational homotopy type of $S$.
+We fix an order on the set of wedge-finite generators $P$.
+By Proposition~\ref{RRHT1}, $\ICoh^\otimes(S)$ is a fine $\infty$-category.
+Invoking Theorem~\ref{main1}, we associate a derived quotient stack $\XX:=[\Spec A/H]$ to $\ICoh^\otimes(S)$ and the ordered set $P$.
+Here $A$ is a commutative differential graded algebra and $H$ is a pro-reductive group.
+There is a canonical equivalence $\QC^\otimes(\XX)\simeq \ICoh^\otimes(S)$ as objects in $\CAlg(\Pr^{\textup{L}}_k)$.

 \begin{Remark} There are other choices of $P$.
-For example, we can choose the set of all (finite dimensional) semi-simple objects to be $P$.
-When $G$ is a finite group, we can choose the set of a single faithful finite dimensional representation $\{V\}$ of $G$ as $P$.
+For example, we can take $P$ to be the set of all (finite dimensional) semi-simple objects.
+When $G$ is a finite group, we can take $P$ to be the set of a single faithful finite dimensional representation $\{V\}$ of $G$.